nodeschool/berlin/README.md

 Have a question?
 [Open an issue](https://github.com/nodeschool/berlin/issues).

 Note: Everyone involved with NodeSchool Berlin has to follow our [Code of Conduct](https://github.com/nodeschool/berlin/blob/master/codeofconduct.md).
+You can also find contact info there in case you want to report a violation or need help in general.

 * [List of past events](https://github.com/nodeschool/berlin/issues?q=is%3Aissue+label%3Apast-event+is%3Aclosed)
 * The Website is hosted on the [gh-pages branch](https://github.com/nodeschool/berlin/tree/gh-pages).